Supporting tamariki, rangatahi and whānau wellbeing through community-led development

 In 2020, a new guiding group for CRC came together to begin working out the next steps to help advance our goal to raise awareness, deepen understanding and promote the role of community-led development in child and family wellbeing.

 In 2022, we were all about reconnecting with communities around the motu, and those working in the child wellbeing space.
-Since then we have hosted bi-monthly online kōrero with various child and youth focused topics, hosted regional Child Rich Community hui’s and built a network of interested people.
-Watch this space for the 2024-5 Child Rich Community refresh plans!
+Throughout 2022-4, we hosted bi-monthly online kōrero with various child and youth focused topics, hosted regional Child Rich Community hui’s and built a network of interested people.

 Core Supporters